rotundasoftware/baseline/README.md

+# baseline.js

-Basline is a small library that organizes application logic and data in node.js web applications into interdependent services that can be used both on the client and the server.
+basline.js is a small library that organizes application logic and data in node.js web applications into interdependent services that can be used both on the client and the server.
 It provides a small, simple, in memory data store to organize and access data on the client.
 The same in memory database and logic can also be used on the server side.

 A baseline object may be  initialized both on the server and on the client.
 On the server, a baseline object is initialized on a per request basis.
 For example, in an express.js app,